bhuvidya/laravel-helper-loader/README.md

 $ php artisan helper-loader:cache
 ```

-If there the helper loader cache file exists, it is always loaded, even if you have updated or added to
+If the helper loader cache file exists, it is always loaded, even if you have updated or added to
 your helper modules.
 You can clear the cache file as follows:

 ```